Opportunity L.A.

 • Savings accounts are available to students regardless of student or parent’s income, background, or immigration status

-• Opportunities for additional savings rewards
+• Opportunities are available to participants for additional savings rewards

 Accessing Your Account